You might expect churches and religious schools, of all places, to remain safe from the government’s meddling hands.

 Our Constitution does guarantee religious freedom, after all.

-And while its name may sound nice to some, the “Equality Act” actually poses devastating and unprecedented threats to religious freedom.
+The “Equality Act” poses devastating and unprecedented threats to religious freedom.

 We’ve already seen examples of these threats where similar legislation has been passed at the state and local levels.
 Now, let’s take a look at what the “Equality Act” would mean for churches and religious schools.